 Tip for article

-Tip: Every vehicle that is driven on public roads must undergo a regular roadworthiness test at an MOT test station.
+Every vehicle that is driven on public roads must undergo a regular roadworthiness test at an MOT station.
 When do you need to go, what do you need to take, how much do you pay and what do the technicians check?
 We’ve summarised this in our article.

 New rules on record checks

 The registration check applies to you whenever you sell or buy a used car.
-It is a compulsory step when transferring a car to a new owner – it checks that the information on the registration certificate matches the actual condition of the car.
+It is a compulsory step when transferring a car to a new owner – it checks that the information on the registration certificate corresponds to the actual condition of the vehicle.
 It is a quick but essential check at a technical inspection station(STK), which must be carried out by everyone who changes ownership of a vehicle.
 During this check, the MOT testers will compare the information on the documents (e.g. VIN or engine type) with what they actually find when they check the car.

 Until recently, the registration check was only valid for 30 days.
 Since March 2023, the validity period has been extended to one year – and now, thanks to an amendment to the Road Act, it will be valid for two years.
 The aim of the change is to simplify the whole process when selling or buying a car.